-As of September 2, 2019, Planigrupo adopted hedge accounting under the new pronouncements of IFRS 9, changing the accounting treatment of its derivative financial instruments that were accountingly characterized as negotiation instruments.
+As of September 2, 2019, Planigrupo adopted hedge accounting under the new pronouncements of IFRS 9, changing the accounting treatment of its derivative financial instruments that used to be accountingly characterized as trading instruments.

 Currency Exchange Rate Risk

 As of September 30, 2019, the monetary position of assets and liabilities in dollars was non relevant, representing less than 1% of our total operating income, while practically all of our income, costs and operating expenses are denominated in Pesos.